-Pursuant to Section 230(1) of the Companies Act 2016, the fees of the directors and any benefits payable to the directors shall be approved at a general meeting.
+Pursuant to Section 230(1) of the Act, the fees of the directors and any benefits payable to the directors shall be approved at a general meeting.
+The proposed Ordinary Resolution 1 is to facilitate the payment of Directors' fees for the financial year ended 30 June 2022.

-The proposed Resolution 2, if approved, will authorise the payment of Directors' Benefits comprises allowance and other emoluments/benefits payable to Chairman and the Non-Executive Directors.
-The current board remuneration policy is set out below:-
+The proposed Ordinary Resolution 2, if approved, will authorise the payment of Directors' Benefits comprises allowance and other emoluments/benefits payable to Chairman and the Non-Executive Directors.
+The current board remuneration policy is set out below:

-DESCRIPTION RM Monthly allowance (per month) 1,000.00 Meeting allowance (per Board of Directors meeting) 1,500.00 Other Benefits Medical and health care coverage; Business Travel and Accommodation and other benefits
+DESCRIPTION RM Monthly allowance 1,000.00 Meeting allowance (per Board of Directors meeting) 1,500.00 Other Benefits Medical and health care coverage; Business Travel and Accommodation and other benefits

-Note: The Group's Executive Directors do not receive the above said Directors' Benefits other than those specified in the service contract of the respective Executive Director of the Group.
+Note: Do note that the Group's Executive Directors do not receive the above said Directors' Benefits other than those specified in the service contract of the respective Executive Directors of the Group.

-The estimated amount from the Thirty-First Annual General Meeting until the next annual general meeting in 2022 is RM400,000.
-In the event that the proposed Directors' Benefits are insufficient, approval will be sought at the next annual general meeting for the shortfall.
+The estimated amount from the period from the 32nd AGM until the next AGM to be held in 2023 is RM400,000.00.
+In the event that the proposed Directors' Benefits are insufficient, approval will be sought at the next AGM for the shortfall.